fsemiz/Introduction-To-Data-Structures/IntroductionToDataStructures-Part-I.md

 The indexed get and indexed set operations can be observed to have O(1) complexity.
 This complexity is achieved because the memory of a computer is randomly accessible, which is why it is called Random Access Memory.

+#### Differences Between Arrays and Lists in Python

+Now that we know their definitions and features, we can talk about the differences between lists and arrays in Python:

+- Arrays need to be declared.
+Lists don't, since they are built into Python.
+In the examples above, you saw that lists are created by simply enclosing a sequence of elements into square brackets.
+Creating an array, on the other hand, requires a specific function from either the array module (i.e., array.array()) or NumPy package (i.e., numpy.array()).
+Because of this, lists are used more often than arrays.

+- Arrays can store data very compactly and are more efficient for storing large amounts of data.

+- Arrays are great for numerical operations; lists cannot directly handle math operations.
+For example, you can divide each element of an array by the same number with just one line of code.
+If you try the same with a list, you'll get an error.

+So, when should you use a list and when should you use an array?

+- If you need to store a relatively short sequence of items and you don't plan to do any mathematical operations with it, a list is the preferred choice.
+This data structure will allow you to store an ordered, mutable, and indexed sequence of items without importing any additional modules or packages.

+- If you have a very long sequence of items, consider using an array.
+This structure offers more efficient data storage.

+- If you plan to do any numerical operations with your combination of items, use an array.
+Data analytics and data science rely heavily on (mostly NumPy) arrays.

 ### Linked Lists